Sheffield DocFest

-Sheffield DocFest (formerly styled Sheffield Doc/Fest), short for Sheffield International Documentary Festival (SIDF), is an international documentary festival and Marketplace held annually in Sheffield, England.
+Sheffield DocFest (formerly styled Sheffield Doc/Fest; abbr.Sheffield International Documentary Festival or SIDF) is an international documentary festival and industry marketplace held annually in Sheffield, England.

-The Festival includes film screenings, interactive and virtual reality exhibitions, talks & sessions, Marketplace & Talent for the funding and distribution of documentaries and development of filmmakers, unmissable live events, and its own awards.
+The festival revolves around film screenings, interactive and virtual reality exhibitions, talks & sessions, marketplace and talent for the funding and distribution of documentaries and development of filmmakers, live events, and its own awards.

-Since beginning in 1994, DocFest has become the UK's biggest documentary festival and the third largest in the world.
-The BBC have called it "one of the leading showcases of documentary films".
+Since its beginning in 1994, DocFest has become the UK's biggest documentary festival and the third largest in the world.
+Public service broadcaster BBC have described it as "one of the leading showcases of documentary films".

-Sheffield DocFest is now widely recognised as one of the top three documentary festivals in the world, and "the most significant documentary festival in Britain".
-The Festival has been voted one of the Top Five Coolest Documentary Film Festivals in the World by MovieMaker magazine.

-About Sheffield DocFest

-Sheffield DocFest is the UK's leading documentary festival and one of the world's most influential markets for documentary projects.
-The festival champions and presents the breadth of documentary form – film, television, immersive and art – in the vibrant city of Sheffield each June.
-DocFest offers makers and audiences a place for inspiration, debate, development, learning and challenge.
-DocFest's programming represents the festival's core values – creativity, empathy, freedom, inclusivity and internationalism.
+Description

-Over the years, the festival has been held at over 20 other venues across Sheffield and the surrounding area, including the Showroom Workstation, Light Cinema, Sheffield Town Hall, Sheffield City Hall, and the DocFest Exchange on Tudor Square developed with Wellcome.
+Over the years, the festival has been held at more than 20 other venues across Sheffield and the surrounding area, including the Light Cinema, Sheffield Town Hall, Sheffield City Hall, and the DocFest Exchange on Tudor Square, developed with the Wellcome Trust.
 Fun is a key element, and the festival holds many parties.
-The festival has grown steadily over recent years.
+The festival has gained popularity steadily over recent years.
 DocFest screenings help many films to achieve a wider audience by attracting distribution and further screening opportunities for the films it shows.

-Sheffield DocFest's Marketplace & Talent is a major part of the Festival, which includes the MeetMarket for films and series to achieve funding and distribution, Alternate Realities Market for interactive and virtual reality projects, live pitches, and other training initiatives.
+Sheffield DocFest's "Marketplace & Talent" segment is a major part of the festival, which includes the MeetMarket for films and series to achieve funding and distribution, "Alternate Realities Market" for interactive and virtual reality projects, live pitches, and other training initiatives.

-Interactive, immersive and virtual reality documentary is also a central element of the Festival with interactive exhibitions and commissioned works scattered across the city, and the Alternate Realities Summit taking place throughout an entire day of the Festival.
+Interactive, immersive and virtual reality documentary is also a central element of the festival with interactive exhibitions and commissioned works scattered across the city, and the Alternate Realities Summit taking place over an entire day of the festival.

-Sheffield DocFest is the perfect platform for anyone with an interest in interactive, virtual reality and factual content.
-DocFest prides itself in supporting and nurturing new talent: in addition to the Festival days in June, Sheffield DocFest presents All Year workshops, screenings, labs and mentoring opportunities both in the UK and internationally.
+In addition to the festival days in June, Sheffield DocFest presents year-round workshops, screenings, labs and mentoring opportunities both in the UK and internationally.